Bicipital tendonitis [also called biceps tendinitis or tendionpathy], or, is an inflammatory process of the long head of the biceps tendon.

 Local injection of an anesthetic and steroid in the bicipital groove can be given.
 The injection can be repeated after a month if the relief is lacking.
 Overhead activities should be restricted for 30 days after the injection.

 There is an increased risk of biceps tendon rupture from repetitive injections.

 Following the acute phase, physical therapy and rehabilitation are started to improve strength and flexibility.

 The maintenance phase concentrates on the patient developing increased strength and endurance on the affected side with continued isotonic and isokinetic stretching.
 Limited participation in sports activities is allowed.

 Usually, the patient does not require surgical intervention which should be considered only after a 6-month trial of conservative care has failed.
 Arthroscopic decompression and acromioplasty is the usual procedure.

 Tenodesis is a procedure which moves the attachment of the biceps tendon origin from its original place to a position on the arm so that the tendon is out of the way of the shoulder joint.
 It is recommended if there is tear or atrophy involving > 25% biceps tendon thickness, severe subluxation of the tendon from the bicipital groove, loss of groove anatomy or there is a failure of surgical decompression.

 Biceps tendon rupture older than 6 weeks is not repaired

 Prognosis of Bicipital Tendonitis

-Use of warm up exercises, stretching and strengthening exercises and the use of proper techniques can prevent bicpital tendonitis.
+Use of warm-up exercises, stretching and strengthening exercises and the use of proper techniques can prevent bicipital tendonitis.